In 1977, a plan that would forever change how the Orlando region works to attract and grow local industry was

 name changed to the Economic Development Commission of Mid-Florida (EDC).

-have the potential to create high-wage, high-value jobs and to diversify the region's economic base.
+the potential to create high-wage, high-value jobs and to diversify the region's economic base.

 thriving location for business investment and growth.
 To prepare this community to compete most effectively,